 Change out of sweaty workout clothes and wet swimsuits immediately

 You should always quickly change from wet or sweaty bathing suits, underwear or workout leggings or shorts into dry clothes.
 This will eliminate the risk of bacteria multiplying and migrating into your urethra.

 Concerned about UTIs?
 Please come see us.

-If you think you have a UTI, or find that you are getting UTIs frequently, please make an appointment with Westchester Health to see one of our urology specialists for an accurate diagnosis and immediate treatment, as well as advice on how to prevent future UTIs.
+If you think you have a UTI, or find that you are getting UTIs frequently, please call (914) 232-1919 to make an appointment with one of our Westchester Health urology specialists for an accurate diagnosis and immediate treatment, as well as advice on how to prevent future UTIs.
 The sooner we can begin treatment, the faster you can get relief and start to feel better.
 Whenever, wherever you need us, we’re here for you.